 Bare graduated summa cum laude from the University of Notre Dame in 1994.
 He earned a bachelor’s degree in mathematics with a concentration in business administration, and was inducted into Phi Beta Kappa.
 He is a member of the College Sports Information Directors of America, the Football Writers Association of America and the United States Basketball Writers Association.

-Bare and his wife, Talene, have one daughter (Adrianna).
+Bare and his wife, Talene, have one daughter (Adrianna) and one son (Jackson).